BosEriko/discord-bot/README.md

 ### What's a token, anyway?

 Think of it as your bot's password.
 The bot uses the token to login to Discord.
 Just like a normal password, you should not share it to anyone.
-If someone gets a hold of your bot's token they'll be able to do malicious acts with it.
+If someone gets a hold of your bot's token they'll be able to do malicious activities with it.

 ### Adding your bot to servers

 If everything's been done correctly you should have a bot application set up and an access to its token.
 It's missing a server, though, so we need to invite it in one.

 You'll need a special link to invite your bot.
-You'll need its cliend ID to do so.
+You'll need its client's ID to do so.

 ### Bot invite links